-How to Add XDebug to the Official Docker WordPress Image
+How to Add Xdebug to the Official Docker WordPress Image

 It is intended for the development environment only.
 Please do not use this in a production environment.
 Please use the official Docker WordPress image on production instead.

-This article describes how to add XDebug to the official Docker WordPress image.
+This article describes how to add Xdebug to the official Docker WordPress image.
 You can see the resulting image on Docker Hub.
 Also, you can see the project on GitHub.

-For WordPress with XDebug, you can build the required image from the source (recommended).
+For WordPress with Xdebug, you can build the required image from the source (recommended).
 Or you can use a ready-made image.

-Please notice: If you do not need XDebug but need a simple development environment to quickly check WordPress themes and plugins, please see the article on using the official Docker WordPress image for testing themes and plugins locally instead.
+Please notice: If you do not need Xdebug but need a simple development environment to quickly check WordPress themes and plugins, please see the article on using the official Docker WordPress image for testing themes and plugins locally instead.

 Contents